Ursa Major (Third Eye Blind album)

 Ursa Major is the fourth studio album by American rock band Third Eye Blind.
 Released on August 18, 2009, on the group's own Mega Collider label, Ursa Major was the group's first studio album in over six years.
 The first single from the album was "Don't Believe a Word", which debuted on the radio June 5, 2009.

 Background

-Frontman Stephan Jenkins had intended for the album to be released in 2007 but didn't feel that it was complete, and writer's block slowed down the album's progress.
+Frontman Stephan Jenkins had intended for the album to be released in 2007 but did not feel that it was complete, and writer's block slowed down the album's progress.
 In an interview with Rolling Stone, Jenkins also noted that the recording industry had "just collapsed" following the release of Out of the Vein.

 The working title of the album was The Hideous Strength, after a similarly named C.S.
 Lewis book.
 According to Jenkins, the album's name was subsequently changed to Ursa Major because "...We’ve been hibernating and now we’ve awakened and we are hungry for spring and we want to feed and we want to thrive."
 Another album, Ursa Minor (B-Sides compilation), was scheduled to follow Ursa Major, but the idea was later scrapped in favor of a new studio album.